Joanne Harris: Folklore and fairytale

-Harris writes regularly for the press, and has written multiple travel pieces for The Telegraph, The Guardian, The Independent and The Times, as well as articles on more literary themes.
-In 2017 she won a Fragrance Foundation Jasmine Award for an article on memory and scent, published in Good Housekeeping.

 Themes

 Repeated themes in Harris' books include: food as a means of understanding character; the dynamic between feasting and fasting; motherhood and the patriarchy; tensions within communities; outsiders and outcasts; religious intolerance and "the magic of everyday things".
+Her books are often said to evoke scents and tastes.

 Many of Harris' books are about women who challenge the status quo and the way in which women are perceived in society.
 Harris also regularly uses folklore and myth in her novels, giving a modern, original spin to traditional stories.

+Style

+Harris' style is characterized by the frequent use of dual first-person narratives.
+She has spoken of approaching narrative from a musician's perspective, giving as much emphasis to rhythm and tone as to the novel's plot.She also speaks of the importance of sensory impressions in her work, and of including all the senses.
+For each of her books she uses a different scent as a writing "trigger", a technique she learnt from Stanislavsky's An Actor Prepares.
+Of her bilingualism, she says: "French was my first language, but English is the language in which I write.
+I think this has made me particularly sensitive to certain sounds and cadences, as well as making me more than usually careful about grammar and spelling."

 Reception

 The books have been praised for their multi-layered storytelling, use of culinary metaphors and arresting plot twists.
 The Guardian describes Harris' books as "astringent, highly original and often subtly fantastic mainstream novels".
 The Irish Times says: "The Chocolat novels are poignant literary explorations of universal themes of pleasure and denial, the dangers of dogma, xenophobia and racism and the enduring power of love and understanding to eradicate the traumas of the past," with a Locus review calling Harris "exceedingly gifted at producing vivid imagery".
 Critics have remarked on her skill at "foreshadowing impending doom" and "unerring eye for school life".
 Some reviewers have questioned the plausibility of some of the plot twists, while acknowledging the compulsive nature of the read.